The Story

 This film doesn’t exist to explain a character’s queerness or offer up a didactic journey for audiences.
 Instead, we offer a story for all crime-action fans that dives into the enigmatic lives and messy ambitions of our anti-heroes.
 By allowing for the characters’ trans or queer identity to be just one aspect of their circumstances rather than the center of the whole film, we receive a new perspective on the genre, one that has been historically reserved for the “typical” leading man.

-Recognizing the shared conditions of mafia families and queer chosen families was a breakthrough for me as I found the landscape in which to explore this story.
+Recognizing the shared conditions of mafia families and queer chosen families was a breakthrough for me as it provided the landscape in which to explore this story.
+It’s here that we pose the idea that as queer people, our lives have value and that value is worth fighting for.
 This film traces its way through questions and themes of freedom, belonging, oppression, power and success.
-The character’s biggest challenge is weighing the stakes between the foundations of their past and the potential of their futures.
-At the heart of it, WILD ONES is a film about family, the conflict of pain and healing, and how we learn to accept and grow with one another.
+At the heart of it, WILD ONES is a film about family, the conflict between pain and healing, and how we learn to accept and grow with one another.

-Rarely have we seen nonbinary and trans representation in the genre, in front of and behind the camera, and we are long overdue for a film like this to be made by the people represented in its story.
+SUPPORTPrincipal photography for a proof of concept short film was completed in November 2024.
+The short is now making it’s rounds in domestic and international festivals.
+Keep an eye on our news section to catch a screening near you!
+Rarely do we seen nonbinary and trans representation in the genre, in front of and behind the camera, and we are long overdue for a film like this to be made by the people represented in its story.
 There is incredible value in knowing that your support is the reason that Wild Ones is able to achieve its mission, thank you!

 THE TEAM